GSchoning/DSIpy/README.md

 ```

 **Step 2: Apply Correction**
-If a systematic curve is observed (e.g., a "banana" shape), apply a polynomial correction to the posterior results.
+Apply a statistical correction to the posterior results based on the relationship learned from the Prior.

 ```python
 # Get the "biased" posterior from the inversion